Understanding Franchise Royalties

 But you can't advertise as Papa John's unless you pay a franchise fee and ongoing royalties.
 And franchisors definitely don't let just anyone hang out those signs.
 In exchange for initial royalty fees, you'll most likely receive some extensive training into how to make fantastic pizzas and how to most profitably run your new enterprise so as to reflect well on the brand.
 There's definitely something very valuable in the equation for franchisees as well.

-How Much A Franchisee Should Expect to Pay in Royalty Fees
+How Much a Franchisee Should Expect to Pay in Fees